OpenSprinkler/OSBeeWiFi-Firmware/README.md

 Firmware Features:
 =================

-The firmware supports a built-in web interface (which you can access using the device's local IP) as well as remote access using the Blynk app.
+The firmware supports a built-in web interface (which you can access using the device's local IP) as well as remote access using either Blynk legacy app, or OpenThingsCloud (OTC) connection.

-* Install Blynk App:

-It's recommended that you install the Blynk app, and scan the QR code (in the BlynkApp folder) before proceeding, in order to enable remote access right away.
-Once you have created the OSBeeWiFi app, you can go to the project settings to copy the authorization token.

 * Initial Connection to WiFi: